kyehwanlee/rm_retention/README.md

 Each heap entry stores the creation time and the retention time configured for that company/device.
 The sum of these two values forms the expire_epoch, which becomes the heap’s key so that the smallest (earliest expiration) entry always remains at the top.

-  - Thread 2: Periodically (e.g., every 10 or 30 minutes) checks the top of the heap and compares its timestamp with the current system time (time(NULL)).
+  - Thread 2: The check interval (e.g., every 10–30 minutes) can be made configurable through the JSON file to adapt to different workloads.
+This checks the top of the heap and compares its timestamp with the current system time (time(NULL)).
 If the current time exceeds the expiration, the corresponding directory and files are deleted.

 - **Threading vs Multi-Process:**